vasanth-tech-byclarity/Berry-Dial-Backend/readme.txt

 ----------------------------
 Start the FastAPI backend by running:

-> python -m uvicorn app.main:app --reload
+> python -m uvicorn main:app --reload

 - The API will run on: http://127.0.0.1:8000/